cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

     Next, connect the FPGA to the oscilloscope, and capture a waveform for the same switch configuration.
 Measure the period, and show that it's identical to the simulation.
-Explain to the TA why the period of the first pulse might differ from the others.

     Finally, connect the piezo buzzer to the FPGA, and demonstrate that you can play the desired note.